Anizoptera/AzaPhpGen/README.md

 **WARNING:** Closures are dumped as is.
 So complex closures are not supported:
 * Closures with "use" statement (closures that inherit variables from the parent scope);
-* Several closures in one line are;
+* Several closures on the same line;
 * Usage of non-qualified class name (with importing) in closure;
 * Closures with `$this` variable usage;